Alligator abandoned in New Jersey finds new home in Florida

 Croc Encounters staff said the facility has taken in hundreds of animals over the last 18 years.
 Some smaller alligators are loaned to zoos before returning to the sanctuary to live out their days.

-“Our mission at Croc Encounters is to be a haven for unwanted reptiles and to be an educational facility,” Karina Sura Paner, with Croc Encounters, told WFLA.com.
+“Our mission at Croc Encounters is to be a haven for unwanted reptiles and to be an educational facility,” Karina Sura Paner, with Croc Encounters, told WFLA.

 Wilson said he’s thankful for the zoo’s 15-year partnership with the sanctuary, which has given dozens of animals a new lease on life after escaping the illegal pet trade.